 the main concepts were inspired by statistical physics, not by Bayesian statistics, AFAIK, the authors were unaware of the Bayesian inference literature at of the time.

-My perspective of Deep Learning is that its an experimental science.
+My perspective of Deep Learning is that it is an experimental science.
 Our experimental apparatus is the massive computation that we currently have at our disposal.
-These computer systems serve as a way for us to discover emergent predictive behavior that arise from homogenous simple computational elements (i.e. artificial neural networks).
+These computer systems serve as a way for us to discover emergent predictive behavior that arises from homogenous simple computational elements (i.e. artificial neural networks).

 Vladimir Vapnik who comes from a different (and more formal) machine learning discipline (see: SVM) has the following beliefs about machine learning in general: